EvidenZ (BCDT) Price Tops $0.15 on Exchanges

-EvidenZ (BCDT) traded flat against the dollar during the 24 hour period ending at 23:00 PM Eastern on April 16th.
-Over the last seven days, EvidenZ has traded flat against the dollar.
-One EvidenZ coin can currently be bought for $0.15 or 0.00000475 BTC on popular exchanges.
-EvidenZ has a market cap of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+EvidenZ (BCDT) traded flat against the dollar during the 24-hour period ending at 0:00 AM ET on April 20th.
+In the last seven days, EvidenZ has traded flat against the dollar.
+EvidenZ has a total market capitalization of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+One EvidenZ coin can currently be bought for $0.15 or 0.00000475 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.